Biotech Titan Genentech Profits Soar

 SAN FRANCISCO (AP) _ Boosted by continued strong sales of its two blockbuster cancer-fighting drugs and a one-time legal settlement extracted from a rival, biotechnology titan Genentech Inc. said its profit for the third quarter soared 70 percent.

 For the quarter ended Sept.
-30, the South San Francisco-based company on Wednesday reported net income of $152 million, or 29 cents a share, compared to $89 million, or 17 cents a share a year ago.
+30, the South San Francisco-based company earned $152 million, or 29 cents a share, compared to $89 million, or 17 cents a share a year ago.

 Excluding the combined $132 million it received from Amgen Inc. to settle a patent dispute and interest from an unrelated legal matter, plus other special expenses such as costs associated with a stock redemption plan, Genentech said it would have posted a profit of $143.9 million, or 27 cents a share.
 On that basis, the results exceeded the per share estimate among Wall Street analysts by 2 cents, according to research firm Thomson First Call.